Welcome to UpLit!

 Swetha Rao

-1. Note to fellow logophiles: Several online dictionaries define uplit as the simple past tense and past participle of the verb uplight (meaning “to light in an upward direction” per Collins English Dictionary); however, Merriam-Webster has no entry for either word. ↩︎
+1. Note to fellow logophiles: Uplit is the simple past tense and past participle of the verb uplight, meaning “to light in an upward direction,” according to the Collins English Dictionary.
+Merriam-Webster, however, has no entry for either word. ↩︎